random-things/fake-schema-generator/README.md

 ## How does it work?

 The `FakeSchemaGenerator` class takes a schema and generates data based on that schema.
-The schema is defined using the new style of type annotations.
+The schema is defined using the `TypeAliasType` style of type annotations.
 The `FakeSchemaGenerator` class uses the `faker` library to generate the data.
 When you register models with the `FakeSchemaGenerator` class, it creates a directed acyclic graph (DAG) of the fields and the order in which they need to be faked.
 Then, when you call the `generate_from_dag` method, it can create a data set that is valid for your schema across all models.

 The resolution of the DAG is what enables the `ReferenceProvider` and `CalculateProvider` classes to work.
 The `ReferenceProvider` class generates a value based on a reference to another table, and the `CalculateProvider` class calculates the value for a field depending on other field values.
 You could absolutely do this by hand, e.g.,